bailey-lab/coatswga/README.md

 ```
 swga3 [options]
 ```
+> [!NOTE]
+> The first run with the same foreground/background and k-mer range will always take the longest as KMC3 has to be run.
+Subsequent runs will finish quickly, allowing edits of the other parameters to fine-tune the primer set.

 The full list of hyperparameters and options is:

 | JSON entry/long option | Short option | Default value | Description |